The People of the Wind: Awards

-Publication information
+Publication history

 The People of the Wind was first published in 1973.
 It was reprinted by Signet as a mass market paperback on January 17, 1978 and appears in Rise of the Terran Empire, the third volume of the Technic Civilization complete edition published by Baen in 2009 (paperback 2011).

 In 1975, Metagaming Concepts published a board wargame titled The Ythri that was based on Anderson's novel.